Ocean marine insurance is a type of transportation insurance which is intended to protect goods that are transported on the water.

 Freight insurance protects the ship owner in case the cargo becomes damaged or lost.

-Hull insurance is best described as resembling collision coverage in a car insurance policy.
+Hull insurance is similar to collision coverage in a car insurance policy.
 It provides coverage against against damage to the ship or other vessel.
 There is a deductible that goes along with hull insurance.

-Hull insurance has an extra coverage, known as collision liability coverage which provides protection for ship owners in the event that their vessel causes damage to another vessel and its cargo, if necessary.
+Hull insurance also has an extra coverage, known as collision liability coverage which provides protection for ship owners in the event that their vessel causes damage to another vessel and its cargo.
 This clause does not cover bodily injury liability.

 Protection and Indemnity Insurance